oberd/php-8.0-apache/README.md

 ## PHP 8.0 Apache Base Image

 This base image contains some helper functionality to get a basic PHP project up and running.
-It utilizes [Task](https://taskfile.dev/) and contains some basic tasks to preform common functionality.
+It utilizes [Task](https://taskfile.dev/) and contains some basic tasks to perform common functionality.

 ### Pre-installed PHP Extensions
 The following PHP extensions are installed into this base image by default.
 You can view the modules by running `docker run oberd/php-8.0-apache php -m`